Altinn/altinn-studio-docs/content/solutions/altinn-platform/storage/_index.md

 weight: 200
 ---

 Storage support storage of structured and unstructured data for apps.
-Apps that need the cabability to store data uses the storage service in Altinn platform to stor structured data
+Apps that need the cabability to store data uses the storage service in Altinn platform to store structured data

 ## Encryption
 Since data is hosted in public cloud, Storage component will support encryption of data.